Vale of Pickering: Natural history

-The deep-sided drains that are managed by frequent dredging and contaminated by agricultural run off are poor habitats for wildlife.
+The deep-sided drains that are managed by frequent dredging and contaminated by agricultural runoff are poor habitats for wildlife.
 Drainage has created reasonably fertile soils, which are used for arable cultivation and for pasture.
-There are flat open pastures, areas of intensive arable production and more varied undulating, enclosed landscapes which creates diversity within the vale as a whole.
+There are flat open pastures, areas of intensive arable production and more varied undulating, enclosed landscapes, which creates diversity within the vale as a whole.
 Woodland is sparse but there is more in the east towards West Ayton and Wykeham.

 The coastal belt has a rather different landscape.
-The land to the east was not part of glacial Lake Pickering and glacial deposits have created a more hilly undulating landscape.
-In all areas agricultural development has resulted in a loss of natural habitats except for small relics of former areas which are now being monitored and conserved.
+The land to the east was not part of glacial Lake Pickering, and glacial deposits have created a more hilly undulating landscape.
+In all areas, agricultural development has resulted in a loss of natural habitats except for small relics of former areas which are now being monitored and conserved.